kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 The policy instances will be ordered based on the numeric priority assigned to the CNP.
 A lower number corresponds to a higher order.
-For example, CNP with `priority` set to "0" will be considered as the highest priority policy.
+For example, CNP with `priority` set to "0" will be considered as the highest priority policy, while a large number, i.e.
+999, will be considered as low priority.
+Any numeric-valued priority, however, will have higher precedence over the namespaced NetworkPolicy instances in the cluster.

+Additionally, a special keyword `Baseline` can be used in the priority field to indicate that the rules in that policy instance shall be created at a priority lower than the Namespaced NetworkPolicies.
+Admission controllers will need to validate that only this string value or numeric values are set for the priority field.

-TODO double check this.
+(TODO: double check this.
 There are benefits of having 0 be the lowest priority so that there is convenient to add higher and higher priority policies and critical override rules by the admin given any existing set of policies.
-It also enables an option of using priority 0 as a way to indicate the default network policy.
+It also enables an option of using priority 0 as a way to indicate the default network policy.)

 The precedence of the rules within a CNP will be determined by the order in which the rule is written.
 Thus, a rule that appears at the top of the ingress/egress rules would take the